sio2project/oicompare/README.md

 oicompare expected.txt received.txt english_terse
 ```

-Please note that most translations (including the default) will assume that
+Please note that most translations will assume that the first file is the
-the first file is the *expected output* and the second file is the *received
+*expected program output* and the second file is the *got program output*.
-output*.
+Specify the translation in the form `language_kind`.

-The following translations are available:
+The following languages are available:

-  * `english` (the default), `english_terse` – messages in English
+  * `english` (the default) – messages in English
-  * `polish`, `polish_terse` – messages in Polish, in UTF-8
-  * `polish_ascii`, `polish_ascii_terse` – messages in Polish, replacing
+  * `polish` – messages in Polish

-    diacritic characters with closest ASCII equivalents
+The following translation kinds are available:

-The `terse` variants only print the code (like `OK` or `WRONG`) without
+  * `terse` – only print whether the inputs match, this yields no more
-explaining the error.
-In particular, these do not leak any information about
-the input files (other than them not being equivalent).
+    information than the exit code
+  * `abbreviated` – show the mismatched tokens, using no more than 100
+    bytes for each token's representation, and thus no more than 255 bytes for
+    the entire report
+  * `full` – show the mismatched tokens

 ## API usage